International Longshoremen's Association: Origins

-In 1864, the first modern longshoremen's union was formed in the port of New York.
-It was called the Longshoremen's Union Protective Association (LUPA).
+While longshoremen in the United States had organized and conducted strikes before there was a United States, the first modern longshoremen's union, the Longshoremen's Union Protective Association (LUPA), was formed in the port of New York in 1864.
+It was later absorbed by the ILA.

-While longshoremen in the United States had organized and conducted strikes before there was a United States, the ILA traces its origins to a union of longshoremen on the Great Lakes: the Association of Lumber Handlers founded in 1877, then renamed the National Longshoremen's Association of the United States, in 1892.
-It joined the American Federation of Labor in 1895 and renamed itself the International Longshoremen's Association several years later, when it admitted Canadian longshoremen to membership.
+The ILA traces its origins to a union of longshoremen on the Great Lakes: the Association of Lumber Handlers, founded in 1877, then renamed the National Longshoremen's Association of the United States in 1892.
+It joined the American Federation of Labor (AFL) in 1895 and renamed itself the International Longshoremen's Association several years later, when it admitted Canadian longshoremen to membership, and later was briefly known as the International Longshoremen, Marine and Transport Workers' Association when it sought to extend its jurisdiction to include workers in the industries whose goods they handled.

-Organized and led by an Irish tugboat worker named Daniel Keefe, the organization had as many as 100,000 members on the Great Lakes, the East Coast, the West Coast and the Gulf Coast in 1905.
-From the outset, Keefe faced significant challenges, most notably the outright hostility to unions of Chicago's influential industrialists and the traditional anti-union leanings of longshore recruits from small Midwestern towns.
+Organized and led by an Irish tugboat worker named Daniel Keefe, the organization had as many as 100,000 members on the Great Lakes, the East Coast, the West Coast, and the Gulf Coast in 1905.
+From the outset, Keefe faced significant challenges, most notably the outright hostility of Chicago's influential industrialists to unions and the traditional anti-union leanings of longshore recruits from small Midwestern towns.
 Nevertheless, Keefe successfully expanded membership in the newborn union to include large numbers of dockworkers.

-In 1892, delegates from eleven ports convened in Detroit where they adopted the by-laws of the Longshoremen's Chicago local and the name National Longshoremen's Association of The United States.
-By 1895, the name was changed to International Longshoremen's Association to reflect the growing numbers of Canadian members.
-Shortly thereafter, the ILA affiliated with the American Federation of Labor (AFL).